-Stornoway Wind Farm would be sited across a number of common grazings to the west of Stornoway and therefore approval is being sought from the Scottish Land Court for a ‘scheme for development’ in accordance with section 19A of the Crofters (Scotland) Act 1993.
-This process has been followed by other wind developments in other parts of Scotland, such as Viking Wind Farm on Shetland, and also by the Pentland Road and Beinn Ghrideag wind farms here on Lewis.
+Stornoway Wind Farm would be situated across a number of common grazings to the west of Stornoway and therefore approval is required from the Scottish Land Court for a ‘scheme for development’ in accordance with section 19A of the Crofters (Scotland) Act 1993.
+This process has been followed by a number of wind developments in recent years.

 In addition to the payments we would make to relevant grazings, the wind farm would also deliver a number of indirect benefits, such as new access tracks and fencing.

-It is important to stress that rights to grazing would continue, though there would be restrictions on access for Health and Safety reasons during construction.
+It is important to stress that rights to grazing would continue, though there would be restrictions on access during construction.
 The physical area ultimately taken up by the turbines and other wind farm infrastructure would represent a small percentage of the overall grazings meaning that there would be limited impact on local crofting activity.